Consents

 json

-Note: Payments can have a number of different statuses.
-Here, we want to check if the consent was rejected, in which case consentStatus would have the value rejected.
-If not, then we are done.
+Consents can have a number of different statuses.
+Here, you want to check if the consent was rejected, in which case consentStatus would have the value rejected.
+If not, then you are done.